MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 Or:
 ![alt text](https://i.imgur.com/gyXZz2E.gif)

-[^2111]: Alongside deleting all the IGWs/VPCs that AWS makes by default in new accounts.
+[^2111]: Along with deleting all the IGWs/VPCs that AWS makes by default in new accounts.

 With IGWs banned, you can hand subaccounts over to customers, and they will never be able to make public-facing load balancers or EC2 instances regardless of their IAM permissions!